 The modern circus began in the 18th century with Philip Astley, a cavalry officer from England.
 He opened an amphitheater in Lambeth, London, on 4 April 1768 to display horse riding tricks.
 Tricks were not his invention, but he was the first to build a place for their performance in front of an audience.
 He called this performance arena a Circle and the building an amphitheater, but they became known in time as Circus.
 Andrew Ducrow continued after Astley and was, at the time, proprietor of his Amphitheater.
 The first mainstream clown was Joseph Grimaldi with his role of Little Clown in the pantomime “The Triumph of Mirth, or Harlequin's Wedding,” in 1781.
 Charles Dibdin and his partner Charles Hughes opened The Royal Circus in London on 4 November 1782.
 Astley exported his Circus to France in the same year as “Amphithéâtre Anglais” and then continued to build 18 more throughout Europe.
 All these circuses were in specially made buildings for them.
 Tents appeared later.

 The first modern circus in the United States was one in Philadelphia, founded by John Bill Ricketts on April 3, 1793.
 “The Circus of Pepin and Breschard” toured from Montreal to Havana in the first two decades of the 19th century, and they built many circus buildings along the way.
 Joshuah Purdy was the first to use a large tent for his circus, and he did it in 1825.
 Thomas Taplin Cooke brought a tent to England in 1838.
-Because tents were easier to use, they slowly but surely replaced circus buildings, retrofitted buildings, and open spaces.
+Because tents were easier to use, they slowly replaced circus buildings, retrofitted buildings, and open spaces.
 One of the largest (if not the largest traveling circus) was “The Barnum & Bailey Greatest Show On Earth,” which toured from 1897 to 1902.
 Under the wish by Lenin for the circus to become “the people's art form,” the USSR nationalized Russian circuses in 1919 and opened the State University of Circus and Variety Arts, better known as the Moscow Circus School, in 1927.

 What we call today a “Contemporary circus” (or “nouveau cirque”) appeared in the 1970s in many places like Australia, Canada, France, the West Coast of the United States, and the United Kingdom.
 This circus still has traditional acts but combines them with theatrical techniques to tell a story or present a theme.
-The earliest examples of contemporary circus are Circus Oz, formed in Australia in 1978 from SoapBox Circus and New Circus; Pickle Family Circus, formed in San Francisco in 1975; and Cirque du Soleil, founded in Quebec in 1984.
-Modern ones are the Tiger Lillies, Le Cirque Invisible, Dislocate, and Vulcana Women's Circus.
+The earliest examples of the contemporary circus are Circus Oz, formed in Australia in 1978 from SoapBox Circus and New Circus; Pickle Family Circus, formed in San Francisco in 1975; and Cirque du Soleil, founded in Quebec in 1984.
+Modern are the Tiger Lillies, Le Cirque Invisible, Dislocate, and Vulcana Women's Circus.